Unathi8/Ecommerce-customer-segmentation-/README.md

 > An end-to-end **RFM and K-Means customer segmentation** project that converts invoice-level e-commerce transactions into actionable customer groups, Excel reporting, and Power BI-ready data assets.

-This portfolio project analyses the UCI Online Retail dataset, which records transactions for a UK-based non-store retailer between 1 December 2010 and 9 December 2011.[1]
+This project analyses the UCI Online Retail dataset, which records transactions for a UK-based non-store retailer between 1 December 2010 and 9 December 2011.[1]
 The reusable pipeline cleans invoice-line data, creates **Recency, Frequency, and Monetary (RFM)** features, applies K-Means clustering, and translates anonymous clusters into practical commercial segments.

 | Project outcome | Verified result |
 | --- | ---: |